SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics/Week 2/Accelerated_C++_3_5/README.md

 ## Run

-1. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Run As -> Local C/C++ Application
+1. In Eclipse, right click on the AcceleratedC++3-5-eclipse in Project Explorer, select Run As -> Local C/C++ Application

 2. Choose the **shell-app** binary to run